IQR Calculator - Interquartile Range

 What is interquartile range? - What is IQR?

 You may have heard the term interquartile range and asked yourself, "What is interquartile range anyway?".
 The interquartile range (IQR) of a dataset tells us how bunched up or spread out its values are (its a measure of variability).
 Other names you may come across for IQR include midspread, middle 50%, and H-spread.
+An important use for IQR is in calculating the dataset's upper and lower fence, which indicates which of the dataset's values are outliers.

 IQR is the difference between the 75th percentile (upper quartile - Q3) and the 25th percentile (lower quartile - Q1).
 Therefore the IQR formula is: